simonreif/zewwwwEcon/README.md

 package developed for internal use at the
 <a href="https://www.zew.de/en/" target="_blank">ZEW - Leibniz Centre
 for European Economic Research</a> in Mannheim, Germany.
-For a preview of the PDF versions, have a lookt at the
+For a preview of the PDF versions, have a look at the
 <a href="../../blob/main/examples/FullProject/Paper/example_paper.pdf"
 target="_blank">Paper</a> and
 <a href="../../blob/main/examples/FullProject/Slides/example_slides.pdf"